If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

-In areas prone to rising damp and salt attack, AS 2870 recommend the use of damp-proofing membranes also under slabs.
+In areas prone to rising damp and salt attack, AS 2870 recommends the use of damp-proofing membranes also under slabs.

-Compliance with the NCC is required not only for the installation of vapour barriers and damp-proofing membrane but also the materials must comply.
-It’s not the case that you can do one and ignore the other you, must comply with both to satisfy building legislation.
+Compliance with the NCC is required not just for the installation of vapour barriers and damp-proofing membrane – the materials must also comply.
+It’s not the case that you can do one and ignore the other you – must comply with both to satisfy building legislation.

-Manufactures and suppliers generally have an obligation to supply materials that are to be used in the residential building industry that are fit for purpose and where required comply with the NCC.
+Manufacturers and suppliers generally have an obligation to supply materials that are to be used in the residential building industry that are fit for purpose and, where required, comply with the NCC.

 Part A5 of each Volume of the NCC contains the documentation of design and construction provisions.

-A5.2 lists the types evidence can be used to demonstrate that the materials, products, forms of construction and design are fit for their intended purpose and meet the requirements of the NCC.
+A5.2 lists the types of evidence that can be used to demonstrate that the materials, products, forms of construction and design are fit for their intended purpose and meet the requirements of the NCC.

-In purchasing vapour barrier materials, it is important to access and check the technical data sheet that should accompany the product for the properties of the material, compliance with relevant requirements of AS 2870 and ensure that you check the suitability for the impact resistance rating.
+In purchasing vapour barrier materials, it is important to access and check the technical data sheet that should accompany the product for the properties of the material, compliance with relevant requirements of AS 2870.
+You should also ensure you check the suitability for the impact-resistance rating.

 Also talk to your supplier to ensure you are receiving the correct material and ask them to provide the documentation that should accompany the product, such as a technical data sheet.

-Be aware that in most circumstances, the builder will have responsibility obligations to the home owner, should a product that is installed not meet the requirements of the standard.
-Therefore if there is any doubt about the compliance of a product that has been supplied, you should ask further questions about its compliance prior to purchase or installation.
+Be aware that in most circumstances, the builder will have responsibility to the home owner should a product that is installed not meet the requirements of the Standard.
+Therefore, if there is any doubt about the compliance of a product that has been supplied, you should ask further questions about its compliance prior to purchase or installation.

-For further information on the NCC evidence of suitability provisions, the ABCB have produced an information handbook that can be accessed from their website.
+An information handbook on the NCC evidence of suitability provisions can be accessed from the ABCB website.